graygnuorg/pound/README.md

 Apart from the generic ones, there are also several *pound-specific* configuration options:

+* `--enable-dynamic-backends` or `--disable-dynamic-backends`

+  Enable or disable support for DNS-based dynamic backends.
+You will need the [GNU adns](http://www.gnu.org/software/adns) library to be able to use it.
+On debian-based systems, it can be installed by

+     ```sh
+     apt-get install libadns1-dev
+     ```

+  By default, dynamic backends are enabled whenever this library is present.

 * `--enable-pcre` or `--disable-pcre`

   Enable or disable use of the `libpcre2` or `libpcre`